howest-mct/2023-2024-projectone-ctai-yahyasultanch/Docs/Feedforward.md

 ## Conversation 2 (Date: xx/xx/2024)

-Lecturer:
+Lecturer: Claudia , Cristophe, Veraghtert Tijn

 Questions for this conversation:

-- Question 1: V
+- Question 1:

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: On schedule and works well.

+- Feedback 2: why the accuracy for caps is less than bottles; consult Marie about it.

 ## Conversation 3 (Date: xx/xx/2024)